eastcoastmining/.github/profile/README.md

-# ECM Open Source
+# East Coast Mining - Open Source

-East Coast Mining offers cryptocurrency mining hardware for modern investors.
+Our contributions to the open source ecosystem